rakesh2009/Fashion_MNIST/README.md

 Tasks perfromed :

-1) Read the dataset & EDA analysis on the dataset
+1) Reading the dataset & EDA analysis on the dataset

-2) building the sequential model
+2) building the sequential model on train data

 3) evaluation of model on test data based on accuracy metrics

-4) checking the predicted labels are matching the original test images using plot
+4) checking the predicted labels which are matching with the original test images using plot

+Dependencies:

+Python 3+,
+jupyter notebbook,
+Pandas,
+Numpy,
+Tensorflow,
+Keras,
+Matplotlib

+Purpose:

+The purpose of this project is to gain insights in
+a) Pratical implementation of deep learning using Tensorflow and keras
+b) classifying the different fashion models using ML algorithms